Jawad Abu Hatab: Early life and career

 Hatab was born in 1962 in Damascus.
 He completed his higher education at the medical school of Damascus University in 1988.
 He subsequently worked as a heart surgeon at the Cardiac Surgery Hospital located within the hospital.
 Hatab travelled to Italy in 2003 and completed his studies to become a paediatric cardiologist.

 Political career

-After the commencement of the Syrian civil war, Hatab served in various administrative roles within the Syrian opposition.
-In May 2016 he was elected as Prime Minister of the partially-recognised Syrian Interim Government.
+After the Syrian civil war broke out, Hatab served in various administrative roles within the Syrian opposition.
+In May 2016 he was appointed by the Syrian National Coalition as Prime Minister of the Turkish-supported Syrian Interim Government.
 During his tenure, he sought to improve service delivery in opposition-controlled areas and relocate opposition government officials from Turkey to Syria.

+From 17 May 2016, he served as Minister of Defence and prime minister in the Syrian Interim Government, resigning on 10 March 2019.